Brianmakau/Delani-studio/README.md

 ##### Technologies Used
 - HTML, Jquery & CSS
 #### Instructions
-you open 'index.html' using any browser to access the page.
+you open 'index.html'using any browser to access the page.
 ## Development
 Want to contribute?
 Great!
 To fix a bug or enhance an existing module, follow these steps: